marcopennekamp/lore/specification/expressions.md

 ### Tuples

 Lore supports **tuples**.
-As described by tuple types, tuples are fixed-size, heterogenous lists of values.
+As described by tuple types, tuples are fixed-size, heterogeneous lists of values.
 Tuples are simply created by putting parentheses around comma-separated values: `(a, b, c)`.
 A tuple value's type is the tuple type of the respective element types.

 ###### Example